pupil-labs/pupil-docs/user-docs/pupil-capture.md

 The Pupil Time Sync plugin is able to act as clock master as well as clock follower.
-This means that each Pupil Capture instance can act as a clock reference for others as well as changing its own clock such that it is synchronized with an other reference clock.
+This means that each Pupil Capture instance can act as a clock reference for others as well as changing its own clock such that it is synchronized with another reference clock.

 Pupil Time Sync nodes only synchronize time within their respective group.
 Be aware